Casino (1995 film): Development

 Scorsese and Pileggi collaborated on the script for five months, towards the end of 1994.
 Real-life characters were reshaped, such as Frank "Lefty" Rosenthal, Geri McGee, Anthony Spilotro, Spilotro's brother Michael, Spilotro's right-hand man Frank Cullotta, and mob boss Joseph Aiuppa.
 Some characters were combined, and parts of the story were set in Kansas City instead of Chicago.
 A problem emerged when they were forced to refer to Chicago as "back home" and use the words "adapted from a true story" instead of "based on a true story."
 Real life mobster turned witness Frank Cullotta inspired the character Frank Marino (played by Frank Vincent), served as a technical advisor for the film, and also played an on-screen role as a hitman.
 In interviews, Cullotta expressed his initial displeasure at his character Frank Marino participating in the murder of the Santoro brothers, but Scorsese persuaded him to accept it on the basis that Nicky could only be lured to his death by a trusted friend.

 They also decided to simplify the script, so that the character of Sam "Ace" Rothstein worked only at the Tangiers Casino, in order to show a glimpse of the trials involved in operating a Mafia-run casino hotel without overwhelming the audience.
 According to Scorsese, the initial opening sequence was to feature the main character, Sam Rothstein, fighting with his estranged wife Ginger on the lawn of their house.
 The scene was too detailed, so they changed the sequence to show the explosion of Sam's car and him flying into the air before hovering over the flames in slow motion—like a soul about to go straight down to hell.

+Costume designer Rita Ryack was chosen to design De Niro's suits.
+Despite common legend citing that the clothing budget exceeded $1 million, Ryack has since revealed it was much lower.